Boost emotional intelligence in 15-mins a week

 • If you are looking for a job, identify parts of target job descriptions where you need work and take a course or find other ways to improve those skills.

 • If you are hiring members of a team, recruit people with an array of skills so everyone can learn from each other, regardless of titles.
-As a leader, remember to be humble and recognize how you can learn from your team.
+As an effective leader, remember to be humble and recognize how you can learn from your team.

-• By being self-aware and identifying your strengths and weaknesses, you can improve your performance at work and be a better leader.
+• By being self-aware and identifying your strengths and weaknesses, you can improve your emotional intelligence skills at work and be a better leader.

 How do you know if you are self-aware?

-• Are you good at identifying and monitoring how you feel at a particular moment?
+• You are good at identifying and monitoring how you feel at a particular moment.

-• Have you been in situations where you felt strong emotions such as anger and then caught yourself about to say or do something out of frustration and thought better of it?
+• You have been in difficult situations where you felt strong emotions such as anger and then caught yourself about to say or do something out of frustration and stopped yourself.

-• Take a piece of paper and write down your strengths, weaknesses and how you would describe yourself.
+• Complete a self-performance review.
+Take a piece of paper and write down your strengths, weaknesses, and how you would describe yourself.
 Now, have people you trust in your life describe you.
 Compare the two and look for patterns.
 What surprised you about how people see you?

 • Spend a week tracking your social and professional interactions.
 Keep a few notes on what you were feeling and how people responded to you.
 Can you see links between your emotions and the reactions of others?